MelanieT/openhab-lightswitch/README.md

 Copy the python script and paste it into a file named `app.py` in this directory.

+Make sure you change the owner of everything under /home/svgserver to user svgserver, group svgserver

 A systemd unit that will run this is here:

 ```